55+ of the Best Blogging Tools for Beginners

 Now even though I chose Bluehost, I have heard SiteGround over and over again.
 See guys, I listen!
 So, I would be remiss if I didn’t mention them as another great hosting choice for new and intermediate bloggers.

-They’re both excellent choices for self-hosted WordPress sites, and if I’m honest, way more people say go with SiteGround than Bluehost.
+They’re both excellent choices for self-hosted WordPress sites, and if I’m honest, way more people say go with SiteGround than Bluehost and you will want to switch eventually.

 Email Marketing Tools